Because A Sorted Photo Bunch Can Help You Especially In A Crunch.

 7. Now from the bottom click on Delete Marked

-Now that your external hard drive is duplicate-free, it’s time to distribute the images in folders and follow a protocol of sorts to assign a naming convention, tags, dates, etc. You can formulate one based on your convenience and it should be something that can help you maintain uniformity in the long run.
+Now that your external hard drive is duplicate-free, it’s time to distribute the images in multiple folders and follow a protocol to sort your collection based on date, events, file size, tags, etc. Based on your convenience, you can set the folder structures, and it should be something that can help you maintain uniformity in the long run.
 For example –

-- You can start by first creating and renaming folders by the year in which photos were taken.
+- You can start by first creating and renaming folders by the year photos were taken.
+If you are a professional photographer who captures a large swath of snaps daily, you can further subdivide those folders into months, weeks, or days.

-When placing files inside folders follow a naming convention.
-For example, you could name your photos on these lines – Folder name_date_vno_year.
-Knowing how to rename multiple files at once can help you maintain uniformityand make it easy for you to filter out photos faster.
+Note: When placing files inside folders, follow a naming convention.
+For example, you could name your photos on the path – Folder name_date_vno_year.
+Knowing how to rename multiple files at once can help you maintain uniformity and make it easy for you to filter out photos faster.